v-novaltd/LCEVCdecJS/docs/dec/LCEVCdec.md

 * seeked:
   * If the queue rendering is disabled, enable it to show the right frame.
   * Reset the queue.
-  * If the last frame had LCEVC, clear the temporal for not show wrong residuals.
+  * If the last frame had LCEVC, clear the temporal to avoid showing wrong residuals.
   * If video is paused, force a new frame to be added to the queue.
 This is done because `videoFrameCallback` is asynchronous and can be called before this